The Vault is The Silo Hotel’s small and exclusive art gallery located in the private parking entrance on basement level P3.

 Koloane’s most recent works continue the artist’s aesthetic and artistic exploration into the conditions of the urban South African vernacular and its inner cityscapes.
 In so doing, he develops powerful and poignant social commentary on African life and individual experience within the cityscapes of Johannesburg.
 The city is represented using layers of mixed media and exaggerated brushwork to communicate the emotional workings of the artist in response to the anxieties faced within the metropolis.
 He draws on the dynamic energies and individual sensibilities faced when encountering hybrid residents and different environments.

-The latest artist to be featured in The Vault is Gerald Machona.
+Gerald Machona was the next artist to be featured in The Vault.
 Gerald Machona is a Zimbabwean born visual artist with a Master’s Degree in Fine Art in

 Sculpture from Rhodes University and holds a Bachelor’s Degree from the University of Cape Town, completed at the Michaelis School of Fine Art.